A New Life on the Farm in Molodi

 Meanwhile, the little pup seemed to have forgotten Bibi’s warnings about the danger of fires, because he often leaped and jumped near the flames, chasing the sparks.
 He nearly fried himself once or twice, even though Leodi and Neo shouted warnings at him all the time.

 ‘Be careful.
 Watch out.
 There’s a flame on the grass – a flame!’

 After he had scorched his paws a few times, John and Maisie James scolded him with firm words, saying, ‘Lie down under the camp chair, Jack Old Boy.
 Just look at your paws.
 That’s what happens to puppies that have no experience.
 Be careful!
 There’s another flame near you.’

 Even though the little pup grew older, he still didn’t fully understand Humanlang.
 So, with all those calls and warnings about fires, he thought his name had to be Flame, even though his new family called him Jack and nicknamed him Old Boy.

 As time went by, the more Flame saw of fires, the more he disliked them.
 Thus, on cold winter nights – while he was small – Flame slept far away from the fire burning warmly in the coal stove on the porch.
-He often said that fires and their hot flames couldn’t be trusted, with his eyes wide open as if surprised that he’d finally remembered his mom’s warnings about the danger of fires.
+He often barked that fires and their hot flames could not be trusted, with his eyes wide open as if surprised that he’d finally remembered his mom’s warnings about the danger of fires.

 It was a good thing that my friend didn’t forget Bibi’s words after all, because it has been said that fires can destroy grazing fields and burn everything, I thought.